davidson16807/tectonics.js/blog/ramblings/designing-stratigraphic-model.md

 Stratigraphy only matters to us if a hypothetical person on a planet could access it.
 The Kola super deep borehole in Russia is the deepest place any human has accessed to date, at a depth of 12km.
 Other measures of accessible depth can be taken from ocean trenches or canyons, on Earth or elsewhere in the solar system, but we find these are less extreme and still on the same order of magnitude.

-So let's say the max height relevant to stratigraphy is 12km, or dex 4.3 Lowest acceptable precision for a layer is probably Minecraft level, 1m blocks, dex 0 Highest precision solution per layer is to store each mass pool as floats, and there are about 16 mass pools ranging from orthoclase to nitrogen ice dex 1.2 + 0.6 = 1.8 per layer, and dex 1.8 + 4.3 - 0 = 6.1 per cell There are upwards of 40k cells per grid, dex 4.6
+So let's say the max height relevant to stratigraphy is 12km, or dex 4.3

+Lowest acceptable precision for a layer is probably Minecraft level, 1m blocks, dex 0

+Highest precision solution per layer is to store each mass pool as floats, and there are about 16 mass pools ranging from orthoclase to nitrogen ice.

+dex 1.2 + 0.6 = 1.8 per layer, and dex 1.8 + 4.3 - 0 = 6.1 per cell

+There are upwards of 40k cells per grid, dex 4.6

 So dex 10.7 per grid

-It would take 50GB to store a single stratigraphic rasters at full resolution Keep in mind that we want to store multiple stratigraphic rasters to simulate plate tectonics.
+It would take 50GB to store a single stratigraphic rasters at full resolution

+Keep in mind that we want to store multiple stratigraphic rasters to simulate plate tectonics.
-There are 7 major plates on Earth and we've been content with simulating that number in the past, so we would need dex 10.7 + 0.7 = 11.4, or ~250 GB to simulate an entire planet's stratigraphy
+There are 7 major plates on Earth and we've been content with simulating that number in the past, so we would need dex 10.7 + 0.7 = 11.4, or ~250 GB to simulate an entire planet's stratigraphy.

 We conclude that we cannot simulate stratigraphic layers to our hearts content in a naive fashion.
 We either need to sacrifice precision, or create some clever representation that is still able to handle mass transfer in a sane way.

 To guide our investigation, let's define a maximum tolerable budget for a planet's stratigraphy.
 We only need an order of magnitude estimate.
-1GB is too much, and 10MB is kinda stingy, so 100MB will be our target.
+1GB is too much.
+100MB is right around what we get away with already when running in Chrome.
+So this will be our target.
 This is dex 8.

 Dex 8 - 0.7 - 4.6 = 2.7, or 600 bytes is the maximum allowable size per stratigraphic column.
 This allows us to store dex 2.7-1.8 = 0.9 dex, or 8 layers with a simple naive representation where layer depth is constant and all mass layers are present.